-- The bass projection does not match that of the bigger guitars.
+- The bass projection does not match that of the more prominent guitars.

 Body and Neck

-Although mahogany was not the choice for the LX1E, it is made of quality materials like the high-pressure laminate and spruce top.
+Although mahogany was not chosen for the LX1E, it is made of quality materials like high-pressure laminate and spruce top.

 The sound quality can be better, but I will prefer it over other travel guitars.